bhpfelix/DNC-NumPy/README.md

 ### Tasks

-Currently, only the copy task is implemented:
+Currently, the copy task is implemented:

 #### Copy